-Owner and founder of Bag-all is the Swedish stylist Jennifer Jansch.
-She started Bag-all because she wanted to be an entrepreneur and most importantly do something for the environment.
-So with no money, or business training, she rolled up her sleeves in 2013 and started on her journey to create Bag-all.
-At that time she lived in New York City with her family consisting of three daughters and her husband of 20 years, Mikael.
+Owner and founder of Bag-all is Swedish stylist Jennifer Jansch.
+She started Bag-all because she wanted to be an entrepreneur and, most importantly, do something for the environment.
+So, with no money, or business training, she rolled up her sleeves in 2013 and started her journey to create Bag-all.
+At that time, she lived in New York City with her family, consisting of three daughters and her husband of 20 years, Mikael.
 They have since moved to the Indonesian Island of Bali.

 Read more about her philosophy and journey below.
-Further down is Bag-all staffs interview with Jennifer.
+Scroll down to find the Bag-all staff's interview with Jennifer.

 By chance I came across small environmental groups that were talking about the idea of reusable fabric gift bags.
 This was a new concept to me.
 Instead of wrapping your gifts in paper you would use fabric bags which could be used hundreds, if not thousands, of times.

 To me this was a genius concept!
 I knew from before that creating paper is a very toxic process.
 Forrests have to be harvested, bleaching and other chemical processes are used.
 The paper then has to be transported across the globe only to become garbage in seconds.
 Which is an all around loose, loose cycle.

 I am so grateful that you are taking the time to find out more about Bag-all.